olemislang/slides.cuban.tech/crypto.intro.md

 ## Outline - Day 6

+- What does the Cuban cryto law says?
+Implications?
+- What does the Cuban cryto law says?
+Implications?
 - Do I always need a wallet ?
 What's the best one ?
 - Can anybody confiscate my crypto ?
 - Who can see how many crypto coins I have ?